kwakwaversal/vagrant-aws-example/README.md

 $ vagrant plugin install vagrant-aws
 ```

-As per the [official plugin documentation](https://github.com/mitchellh/vagrant-aws), you need to use a dummy AWS box and specific details of the instance manually in a `config.vm.provider` block.
+As per the [official plugin documentation](https://github.com/mitchellh/vagrant-aws), you need to use a dummy AWS box and configure specific details of the instance manually in a `config.vm.provider` block.

 ```bash
 vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box